pc-john/vkperf/README.md

 vkperf tests various performance characteristics of Vulkan devices.
 It is aimed on developer needs.
-It provides them with performance characteristics of their devices, allowing them to make better decisions during the design of their rendering algorithms and during application design in general.
+It provides them with performance characteristics of their devices, allowing them to make better decisions during the design of their rendering algorithms and the design of Vulkan-related code in general.

-## Usage:
+## Usage
 <pre>
 vkperf [deviceNameFilter] [deviceIndex] [options]
     --long - perform long test; testing time is extended to 20 second